 Hash Collision Birthday Paradox Calculator

-Calculate the probability of a hash collision given hash size in bits and number of values stored.
+Calculate hash collision probability from hash size in bits and number of stored values.

-Find how many items trigger a 50% collision chance for any hash width.
+Find how many items trigger a 50% collision chance for any width.

 The birthday paradox states that in a group of just 23 people, there is a 50% chance two share a birthday — far fewer than the 183 most people intuit.
 The same math applies to hash functions.